 The administrative and strategic support actions carried out by the Department have resulted in: the promotion of incentive measures for the ecological reconversion of private national vessels for a new Italian green fleet, the national plan of "cold ironing" for the abatement of CO2 emissions in the national ports and the relative normative modifications to the electric tariff necessary to stimulate the use of the electric energy from earth for the shipowners, the "floating offshore wind" plan necessary for the introduction of this type of electricity production from renewable sources within the national supply funds.

-In line with the Company’s commitment to these issues, in April 2022, Fincantieri was appointed President of the marine segment of the new industrial Alliance, launched by the European Commission, dedicated to the value chains of renewable and low-emission fuels.
-The Alliance’s goal is to promote the availability and use of these types of fuels throughout the entire marine industry, thereby actively contributing to the decarbonisation of this vital ecosystem and meeting the emission reduction targets for 2030 and 2050.
+In line with the company's commitment and ambition in these areas, particularly with respect to the green and digital transition, in April 2022 Fincantieri was appointed Chairman of the maritime segment of the new Industrial Alliance launched by the European Commission dedicated to renewable and low-emission fuel value chains.
+The Industrial Alliance aims to promote the availability and use of this type of fuel for the entire maritime sector, contributing actively to the decarbonization of this important ecosystem and to the 2030 and 2050 emissions reduction targets.